Updated June 23, 2021

 Part Four CRNA Salary by State

 Different locations throughout the country offer significantly different average salaries for Certified Registered Nurse Anesthetists.
-Though you may think the difference has to do with cost of living or the number of professionals available in a remote region, the real differential is based on the scope of practice law within a state.
+Though you may think the difference has to do with the cost of living or the number of professionals available in a remote region, the real differential is based on the scope of practice law within a state.

 |State||Avg Annual||Avg Hourly||Cost of Living|